-MEMap is a patient-led initiative designed for those people with ME or CFS ('PWME') who want to take a positive, proactive or creative approach to the confusing and conflicting information they receive about their illness.
+The MEMap project is a patient-led initiative designed for those people with ME or CFS ('PWME') who want to take a positive, proactive or creative approach to the confusing and conflicting information they receive about their illness.
 Until the admirable campaigns for better biomedical research and services get results, PWME are often left to piece together medical theories about ME themselves.
 Since this is proving tough for clinicians, surely it is a thankless task for those of us with no training.
-MEMap proposes that PWME direct their focus to where they DO have genuine expertise - their own 'felt experience' of illness.
-Developing 'world class' knowledge about what is happening to them puts people with ME in a very promising place: one thing 'ME recoverers' frequently report is a clear sense of how their illness developed and how it went away.
-MEMap helps users take a forensic, intuitive, creative approach to building their own recovery wisdom - at whatever pace suits them.
+MEMap proposes that PWME direct their focus to where they DO have genuine expertise - their own 'felt experience' of their illness.
+Developing 'world class' self-knowledge about what is happening to them puts people with ME in a very promising place: one thing 'ME recoverers' invariably report is building up a clear sense of how their illness developed and why it ultimately went away.
+MEMap helps users take a forensic, intuitive, creative approach to accumulating their own recovery wisdom - at whatever pace suits them.
 MEMap is an Android App.
-Its core components are as follows:-
+So what does it do?

-Some quick health warnings:-This is MEMap 'zero'.
-Tell us how the next version should be different!The MEMap App or website intends NO recommendation that PWME increase their activity levels - or refrain from seeking and following the advice of fully qualified medical practitioners.The ME community is a diverse one: no sentence written or thought conveyed in this
+Some quick health warnings:-The MEMap App or website intends NO recommendation that PWME increase their activity levels - or refrain from seeking and following the advice of fully qualified medical practitioners.The ME community is a diverse one: no sentence written or thought conveyed in this

 project necessarily says anything about the history or experience of any one individual with ME.

 We have struggled during the project to reconcile, on one hand, the needs of ME recoverers who felt they had to bypass a lot of negative info about ME to nurture belief that they would recover - and on the other hand, the need of those facing severe difficulties with ME to have the depth of the challenges they face fully recognised and dignified.
 After long experience of ME we simply believe that both truths do and should coexist.
 The ME optimists have solid evidence to think they can succeed.
-And we know PWME who have the most profoundly challenging lives: we will not be contacting them to suggest that an App is likely to greatly change any of that.
+And we know PWME who have the most profoundly challenging lives which no App should claim to be able to resolve..

 Relaxation audio was written and produced, and very kindly donated to the project, by Linda Hall.
 Her understanding of ME and generosity towards those who experience it very much informs her great work.
 Click the logo for a link to Linda's Support Programme for ME/Chronic Fatigue & Fibromyalgia.